-Georg and Mackenzie met in 2017 in at the Buffalo Field Campaign in Montana, where Mackenzie worked at the time and Georg was traveling through doing ethnographic field work about indigenous communities of the Northern Great Plains.
-There, they discovered their mutual passion for the outdoors, wildlife and adventure travels through the wilderness.
+Georg and Mackenzie met in 2017 at the Buffalo Field Campaign in Montana, where Mackenzie worked at the time and Georg was traveling through doing ethnographic field work on indigenous communities of the Northern Great Plains.
+It was then that they discovered their mutual passion for the outdoors, wildlife and adventure travels through wilderness.
 Since rejoicing as partners they journeyed with their two dogs Obsidian and Viera into the backcountry of Alaska, Montana, Washington State, Idaho and Wyoming in the US, Alberta, British Columbia and the Yukon in Canada and the Austrian and Italian Alps in Europe.

-With settling in wild and pristine Nasswald, Austria they have found the perfect place to live, teach and share their passions with others from around the world.
+With settling in wild and pristine Nasswald they have found the perfect place to live, teach and share their passions with others from around the world.

 Georg is a cultural anthropologist specialized in indigenous cultures of North America and village life in the Austrian Alps.
 Since childhood he has continuously fed his passion for the outdoors.
 He is a certified hiking guide, wilderness guide, rafting, canoe and kayak guide, log builder as well as a self-taught survivalist and craftsman with practical mountaineering experience in the Alps, the Rocky Mountains and the Coastal Mountains of Alaska.
 In the United States, he underwent training as Wilderness First Responder and Swift Water Rescue Technician.
 In Montana he learned how to build log cabins and attained some practical experience in a log yard.
 His last big adventure was in Montana, where he volunteered with the Buffalo Field Campaign while living with Mackenzie and their two dogs in a secluded tipi in the forest over the winter.